 Advocates of raw food say that it has had myriad benefits for their cats, reporting everything from appetite improvement, eradication of disease, improved skin and fur health, and weight loss.
-A balanced diet of any sort can help with weight management.
+However, a balanced diet of any sort can help with weight management.

 Salmonella and E. coli are common bacteria appearing in raw cat food, and these bacteria can cause illness in some cats.
-Cats with healthy immune systems can easily digest raw food and be completely unaffected by these bacteria, while cats with compromised immune systems and humans can be made sick by contact with these pathogens.
+Cats with healthy immune systems can easily digest raw food and be unaffected by these bacteria, while cats with compromised immune systems can be made sick by contact with these pathogens.
 It’s recommended that you consult a veterinarian before giving your immunocompromised cat raw food.

 The food typically fed to cats is a cheap formula designed to imitate the medley of nutrients that come naturally in an animal.

 In fact, commercial cat food is fairly new and therefore, not a very well-developed industry.

 In the 1930s, when commercial cat food was first created, there was no such thing as dry food for cats.
 As we mentioned earlier, cats have naturally low thirst drives.
 They need to consume water through their food.
 Most early wet cat foods were made of fish—not even a natural part of a cat’s diet.
 By 1946, dry food made up 85% of the pet food market.
 Later, human food companies used the booming pet food market as a great way to make use of byproducts from human food manufacturing.

 Pet food has always been primarily meant to be cheap and sellable – not necessarily nutritious.